RadoJezzy/Finals_Advance_Py/README.md

 If you have any questions or issues with the program, please open an issue on the GitHub repository or contact the author for assistance.

 Collaborators:
-Rado, Jessmark
+-Rado, Jessmark
-Ilagan, John Densel
+-Ilagan, John Densel
-Almarez, Mark Ryan
+-Almarez, Mark Ryan
-Levita, Mark Jerome
+-Levita, Mark Jerome

+The video presentation is provided in the attached link: https://drive.google.com/drive/folders/1iuG3e8KZDi0cG38BZz_9Xl94aTgmQCam